lukaszsl/neighborhood-map/README.md

-# The Reykjavik neigborhood map
+# The Reykjavik neighborhood map

 This is the final project from Udacity Front-End Nanodegree, sponsored by Google.
 App shows interesting places to visit in the center of Reykjavik, Iceland.